stevleibelt/slides/2013/131203_symfonyug_proxy_logger/talk_en.rst

 * influence the process flow by using the build in `event system`
 * be lazy, use the `factories`
 * use the `IsValidLogLevel`
+* follows `unix philosophy` (do one thing and do it well)
+* you can enrich you existing logger component

 .. use Comparison Between Normal Logger And Trigger Flush Buffer Logger
 .. _log request: https://github.com/stevleibelt/php_component_proxy_logger/blob/master/source/Net/Bazzline/Component/ProxyLogger/LogRequest/LogRequestInterface.php